Tara-Lightner/School_District_Analysis/README.md

 - High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade
+  -- For THS the Math score was XX.XX%, after removing the 9th grade scores affect it was XX.XX%.
+  -- For THS the reading score was XX.XX%, after removing the 9th grade scores affect is was XX.XX% with a XX.XX% increase/decrease
   - Scores by school spending
   - Scores by school size
   - Scores by school type